Summer Course Costs

 - Financial Aid Services - Login to one.ou.edu (opens in new window) for access to the summer financial aid information and the summer application.
 Go to the "Financial" tab and follow the instructions.
 You must be admitted to a regular degree program at OU and have the FAFSA on file to get started!
 OU’s FAFSA school code is 003184.

-The Summer 2022 term financial aid disbursement date has been affected by the schedule change to move straight to Summer term without a Winter-Spring Session.
-Be advised that if you are enrolled in the first Summer session beginning May 16, 2022, your financial aid will be disbursed on May 23, 2022.
+The Summer Semester 2023 financial aid disbursement date has been affected by the schedule change to move straight to Summer Semester without a Spring Session.
+Be advised that if you are enrolled in the Summer Semester blocks beginning May 15, 2023, your financial aid will be disbursed on May 22, 2023.
 This is approximately one week after the start of classes.
-We hope this notice allows you to be prepared in advance for a delayed disbursement.
+We hope this notice allows you prepare in advance for a delayed disbursement.

-For students not enrolled in the first May session, disbursement will occur 10 days prior to the first day of the student’s first course.
+For students not enrolled in the Summer Semester courses which begin on May 15, disbursement will occur 10 days prior to the first day of the student’s first course.

 If you were eligible for Pell during the fall and spring semesters, you may be eligible to receive up to a full-time award for summer courses.
 Students who were enrolled full-time during the fall and spring semesters will need to complete at least 6 hours during the summer to qualify for a Summer Pell Grant.